 WVIA is pleased to announce that it is once again taking part in the PBS Go!
 Young Writers and Illustrators Contest.
 The contest is open to children in grades K-3 who write and illustrate their very own stories.
 The PBS KIDS GO!
 Writers Contest is a contest designed to promote the advancement of children’s reading skills through hands-on, active learning.
 The Contest encourages children in grades K-3 in communities across the country to celebrate the power of creating stories and illustrations by submitting their own original pieces.
 The Contest extends the powerful tradition and annual success of the 15-year national “Reading Rainbow Young Writers and Illustrators Contest.”

-To review the 2014 PBS Kids Go!
-Writers Contest Rules Click here To download the 2014 PBS Kids Go!
-Writers Contest Entry Form Click here
+To review and download the 2014 PBS Kids Go!
+Writers Contest Rules & Entry Form Click here

 1st Place - Sophie Haus - "Sophie and Emma to the Rescue"